-Joseph Williams is a member of the Real Estate, Environment and Land Use Practice Group.
-He practices in the areas of environmental and land use permitting and litigation, primarily representing private companies, developers and property owners in a wide array of real estate-related proceedings including site development applications, administrative appeals, takings and eminent domain, adverse possession, boundary and easement disputes, injunction actions, workforce and affordable housing, fair housing claims and environmental clean-up and cost recovery actions.
-He also has represented several municipalities, boards of education and state agencies in such matters.
+Joe is a member of the Real Estate, Environmental and Land Use Practice Group.
+He practices in the areas of environmental and land use permitting and litigation, primarily representing private companies, developers and property owners in a wide array of real estate-related proceedings including site development applications, administrative appeals, adverse possession, boundary and easement disputes, injunction actions, eminent domain, affordable housing, constitutional claims such as takings, religious freedom and fair housing, and environmental clean-up and cost recovery actions.
+He also has represented several municipalities, boards of education, independent schools and state agencies in such matters.
 Joe regularly appears before federal, state and local administrative agencies on such matters as well as trial and appellate courts at the state and federal level.
+He is also frequently called upon to serve as an expert witness in these practice areas.

 - 40 Under Forty, Hartford Business Journal (2004)